jmclawson/TopicKit/README.md

 4. Into the second column, copy and paste the first line of the text to be modeled.
 (It isn't necessary to copy the entire line, just a string of unique-enough words to bypass what comes before it.)
 Alternatively, include a line number for this first line.
 Web pages and text files often include headers with unnecessary information, and we want to ignore the irrelevant stuff.
 5. Into the third column, copy and paste the last line to be modeled, excluding any irrelevant footer.
 Alternatively, include the line number or (as a negative number) the number of lines from the bottom.
 6. Add data in additional columns for each text.
 7. Save the spreadsheet as a CSV file in the same folder as **TopicKit.R**.
-You can name the file whatever you like, but the scripts will look for import.csv by default.
-If instead you've named your file shakespeare.csv, make sure to add the argument project="shakespeare" when calling each function in the next section.
-(See more on these arguments in the section after that.)
+You can name the file whatever you like, but the scripts will look for **import.csv** by default.
+If instead you've named your file **shakespeare.csv**, make sure to set the project name before beginning using the command `set.project <- "shakespeare"`.

 ## Using TopicKit
-Set the working directory and load TopicKit.R with `source('TopicKit.r')`.
+Set the working directory and load TopicKit.R with `source('TopicKit.R')`.
 To collect a corpus and prepare it, run `do.preparation()`.
 The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (default is common nouns).

-Optionally, to automate creation of stopwords, which will take a long time, run `do.stopwords()`.
+Optionally, to automate creation of stopwords, which may take a long time, run `do.stopwords()`.
 The script will search each downloaded file for names of persons and places and add these to files in an "entities" folder.
 This step is optional, but it only needs to be run once.

 To derive a topic model, run `do.model()`.
 The script will attempt to model the topics in all the texts and create word clouds using scripts slightly modified from Neal Audenaert's work.
-To skip making wordc clouds, which can take time, add the optional `wordclouds` argument inside parentheses: `do.model(wordclouds=FALSE)`.
-After running the model, `do,model()` will splice against each optional column in the original CSV to visualize averages for different kinds of texts.
+To skip making word clouds, which can take time, add the optional `wordclouds` argument inside parentheses: `do.model(wordclouds=FALSE)`.
+After running the model, TopicKit will splice against each optional column in the original CSV to visualize averages for different kinds of texts.

 To plot comparative graphs of the distribution of topics, run `do.comparison()`.
 The first argument should be the column name in the original CSV, and the second argument should indicate the value of that column to analyze.
 An optional third argument indicates what the comparison should baseline against, while the `limit` argument focuses the chart on a subset of most-relevant data when the number of topics is too high.
-Finally, use the `project=...` argument to specify your project.
 Typical uses of this function include the following:

 - `do.comparison("sex", "f")`
 - `do.comparison("sex", "f", "m")`
-- `do.comparison("genre", "comedy", project="shakespeare")`
+- `do.comparison("genre", "comedy")`
-- `do.comparison("genre", "tragedy", "history", project="shakespeare")`
+- `do.comparison("genre", "tragedy", "history")`
-- `do.comparison("genre", "tragedy", "history", limit=20, project="shakespeare")`
+- `do.comparison("genre", "tragedy", "history", limit=20)`

 ## Under the Hood (or, Assumptions and Defaults)
 By default, TopicKit will work with a CSV file called **import.csv** to create a project called "import".
 To switch to a different project, redefine `set.project` in the terminal window to point to a different CSV file: `set.project <- "shakespeare"`.
 All work in a project will be saved in a subfolder called by that project name.